Tales from the launch of our own membership site – Part One

 While we’ve been involved in countless membership site and product launches with our clients – nothing quite compares to the experience of bringing your own project to market; so we thought we’d share some of the details of the build-up and launch of the Academy with you guys in the hopes that it will give you insight, ideas, inspiration or guidance for anyone currently planning their own launch.

-So throughout the next couple of weeks we’ll be publishing our Launch Diary – a retrospective of the the ups and downs of launching the Member Site Academy…
+So throughout the next couple of weeks we’ll be publishing our Launch Diary – a retrospective of the the ups and downs of launching the Membership Academy…

-So, without further ado, let’s look at a bit of backstory of how we got started with the Member Site Academy…
+So, without further ado, let’s look at a bit of backstory of how we got started with the Membership Academy…

 A bit of history